dankorotin/ton-tutorials/2-tests-and-opcodes/README.md

 ## Tutorial Goals

-After writing, deploying, and "testing" (by sending messages) your first smart contract, you may have some questions, namely these:
+After writing, deploying, and “testing” (by sending messages) your first smart contract, you might have some questions, such as:
 1. Is there a way to test the code *before* deploying it?
-2. How can I make the contract handle internal messages in more than one way?
+2. How can I make the contract handle internal messages *in more than one way*?

 These are exactly the questions we'll tackle today!
 Let's start with the tests.